-The Construction Contracts Act 2002 provides a process for dealing with payments under a construction contract, including requirements for withholding retention money from subcontractors.
+The Construction Contracts Act 2002 provides a process for dealing with payments and disputes under a construction contract, including requirements for withholding retention money from subcontractors.

-- helps to ensure a fair, balanced and appropriate payment regime
+- helps to ensure a fair, balanced and timely payment regime

 - provides a fast and cost-effective adjudication process for people with disputes